 Whether you’re running a successful business or just starting out, chances are that you know how much of a difference financial statements can make when it comes to attracting investors or applying for loans.

-One of the three pillars of financial reporting, the P&L report provides information about the business’s progress, trends in its development, and helps to identify strong points that drive the business forward, as well as weak spots that require special attention.
+As one of the three pillars of financial reporting, the P&L report provides information about the business’s progress, and trends in its development to help identify strong points that drive the business forward, as well as weak spots that require special attention.

-What is a profit and loss statement (P&L)?
+What’s a profit and loss statement (P&L): definition

-A profit and loss statement is a financial statement that provides a record of the revenues, expenses, and profits/losses incurred by a business over a specified time frame, typically issued monthly, quarterly and annually.
+A profit and loss statement is defined as a financial statement that provides a record of the revenues, expenses, and profits/losses incurred by a business over a specified time frame, typically issued monthly, quarterly, and annually.
 This type of financial statement is prepared using the cash or accrual accounting method and gives information about how much your business is making or losing.

 A profit and loss statement can sometimes be referred to as an income statement, expense statement, earnings statement, statement of operations, or statement of financial results.

-Regardless of the name, it’s a valuable source of information about the financial health of your business, so you should know exactly how it works.
+Regardless of the name, P&L statement is a valuable source of information about the financial health of your business, so you should know exactly how it works.

 Profit and loss statement vs cash flow statement and balance sheet